Mpox (formerly Monkeypox)

 Practical Considerations

-• If you have mpox (or if you feel sick or have a rash or open sores), it is recommended that you do not have sex until the infection has fully healed (or you have been able to test for mpox).
+• If you have mpox, it is recommended that you do not have sexual contact until the infection has fully healed.

-• If you think you might have mpox or may have been exposed to mpox, it is recommended that you do not have sex until you have been able to test for mpox.
+• If you think you might have mpox or may have been exposed to mpox, it is recommended that you do not have sexual contact until you have been able to test for mpox.

-• If you can’t avoid having sex, these options may reduce your risk of transmitting mpox, but there is no guarantee:
+• If you can not avoid having sexual contact, these options may reduce your risk of transmitting mpox, but there is no guarantee:

-• Offer alternative services such as mutual masturbation without touching each other and without touching any rash or sores.
+• Offer alternative services, such as mutual masturbation, that minimise physical contact and avoid touching any rashes or sores.

 • Use condoms, gloves and/or dental dams when engaging in sexual activity.
 Remember that barriers only protect the skin that they cover.

-• Wash your hands, sex toys and furniture, and any fabrics (bedding, towels, clothing) after having sex.
+• Wash or disinfect your hands and all sex toys, furniture, and any fabrics (bedding, towels, clothing) after every use.

-• Wear gloves when handling soiled bedding in a communal work environment.
+• Wear gloves when handling used bedding in a communal work environment.

 • Limit the number of clients you see to avoid opportunities for further infection.